 - how to use specialised equipment to give and monitor anaesthetics

 - new research, treatments and practices in their field.

-- usually work long and irregular hours, including evenings, nights and weekends
+- usually work long and irregular hours, including on call, evenings, nights and weekends

 - may travel nationally or internationally to attend conferences.